harmeetsingh11/DSA/04_Basic Recursion/08_Print Fibonacci Series/NOTES.md

 - The space complexity is $O(N)$
 - At maximum there could be `N` function calls waiting in the recursion stack since we need to calculate the Nth Fibonacci number for which we also need to calculate `(N-1)` Fibonacci numbers before it.

+## Iterative Approach

+1. The function `generate_fibonacci_series` initializes the Fibonacci series with the first two terms: 0 and 1.

+2. It checks if the number of terms (`n`) is less than or equal to 1.
+If so, it returns a list containing only the first term (0), as the Fibonacci series starts with 0.

+3. If `n` is greater than 1, the program enters a `while` loop.
+This loop continues until the length of the Fibonacci series is equal to the desired number of terms (`n`).

+4. Inside the loop, the next term is calculated by summing the last two terms of the Fibonacci series.

+5. The calculated next term is then appended to the Fibonacci series.

+6. Steps 4 and 5 are repeated until the length of the Fibonacci series reaches the specified number of terms (`n`).

+7. The final generated Fibonacci series is returned by the function.

+In summary, the program starts with the first two terms and iteratively calculates and appends the next term to build the Fibonacci series until the desired number of terms is achieved.
+The logic uses a loop to efficiently generate the series and ensures that the output adheres to the Fibonacci sequence.

+### Time Complexity

+The time complexity is $O(n)$ where n is the number of terms in the Fibonacci series.
+The loop iterates until the desired number of terms is reached, and each iteration involves constant time operations.

+### Space Complexity
+The space complexity is $O(n)$ as well.
+The space required is proportional to the number of terms in the Fibonacci series.
+The `fib_series` list stores the entire series, and its length is directly related to the input value `n`.

 *The credit for the images and the notes goes to Striver's AtoZ DSA Sheet - [TakeUForward](https://takeuforward.org/)*